 - How should it be filed and retained?

-Understanding the ins and outs of the WH-347 payroll form ensures your business stays compliant on all your federal construction projects.
+Understanding the details of the WH-347 payroll form is essential to ensure your business remains compliant on all federal construction projects.

-The main purpose of the WH-347 form is to verify contractor compliance with prevailing wage laws.
-It provides detailed payroll documentation, allowing the government to audit that proper hourly rates and fringe benefits are paid to all workers based on job duties.
+The primary purpose of the WH-347 form is to verify that contractors comply with prevailing wage laws.
+It provides detailed payroll documentation, allowing the government to audit and ensure that appropriate hourly rates and fringe benefits are paid to all workers based on their job duties.

 When is Form WH-347 Required for Contractors?

-The Davis-Bacon Act is the primary legislation that requires the submission of certified payroll reports on government construction contracts.
-Under this law, Form WH-347 must be filed for any federal contract valued at $2,000 or more for the construction, alteration, or repair of public buildings or public works.
+- Davis-Bacon Act Requirements: This legislation mandates the submission of certified payroll reports for government construction contracts.
+Form WH-347 must be filed for any federal contract valued at $2,000 or more, covering the construction, alteration, or repair of public buildings or public works.

-This requirement applies to contractors working directly for the federal government and those working on federally assisted contracts funded through grants, loans, loan guarantees, and insurance.
-The Davis-Bacon Act wage standards cover all 50 states, Washington D.C., and the U.S. territories.
+- Federal Assistance Projects: This requirement extends to contractors working on federally assisted contracts funded through grants, loans, loan guarantees, and insurance.
+The Davis-Bacon Act's wage standards apply to all 50 states, Washington D.C., and U.S. territories.

 What Must Be Included on the WH-347